caltras/student-registration/README.md

 you can run the test isolated (after build), running the command `./gradlew test`.
 It will run the functional tests and unit tests.

+The reports are available under the folder `build/reports`

 ## Run the project